kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/More construction details.md

 Link to BOM: https://github.com/kenneth558/plant_resistance_primary_perception/blob/Free/BOM%20PCB%20Ordering%20links.md

+NOTE IF 3.3V OPERATION IS DESIRED:  Pin 5 of J2 will have to be omitted and the pad of the adjacent pin 4 J2 will have to be shorted over to the pad of that pin 5.
+I neglected to leave room for the jumper to do this.
+Sorry!

 If for some odd reason you are stuck using the "not recommended due to far lower resolution" ADS1X15, observe the following 3 points: